 - Better geometry for shorter riders- On small-framed bikes, 650b wheels often fit the frame geometry better than 700c.
 They create a more comfortable and natural riding position.
 The smaller wheels also slightly lower the top tube to decrease the standover height.
 This makes the bike easier to mount and dismount.
 The height cutoff is around 5’5” (165 cm).
 700c wheels are just too large for small frames.
 Some manufacturers don’t even offer 700c wheels on their small bikes.

 - You can run 650b tires at lower air pressure- This is possible because you don’t have to worry about pinch flats as much with higher volume tires.
 The benefit of riding at a lower is increased traction and a more comfortable ride.
-Low pressure also gives the bike some flotation when riding on loose surfaces.
+Low pressure also gives the bike some flotation when riding on a loose surface.
 You can often run wide tires as low as 22 psi.

 - Faster acceleration- Because 650b wheels are lighter and more aerodynamic than 700c wheels, you can spin them up to speed faster.
 This comes in handy if you do a lot of stop-and-go city riding.
 It doesn’t take quite as long to get to speed after a stop.
 It takes less energy as well.
 For this reason, 650b wheels are a great choice for commuting.
 650B wheels also accelerate faster when coasting down hills.